Sculpture for the niches of St. John Baptist Church, Cirencester.

 "Project Blackjack"

-The images above show the sculptures photographed from the scaffolding.
-While the commission has been in process, I have recorded all the stages of production through to final installation, and these can be seen by clicking here.
+While the commission was in process, I recorded all stages of production through to final installation, and these can be seen by clicking here.

-My aim in these sculptures was to make a statement about the relevance that St. John the Baptist and the Virgin Mary have within the context of contemporary Christianity.
+My aim was to make a statement about the relevance that St. John the Baptist and the Virgin Mary have within the context of contemporary Christianity.
 I also wished to affirm the understanding (expressed in the brief) that the Parish Church stands at the spiritual heart of the community.
-In doing so, I wanted to produce contemporary works that are visually interesting, whilst taking care that they did not jar with the ancient structure of the church.
-The sculptures should appear to be a natural part of that structure, to which they would be complementary.
+In doing so, I wanted to produce contemporary works that were visually interesting, whilst taking care that they did not jar with the ancient structure of the church.
+The sculptures should appear to be a natural part of that structure, to which they should be complementary.

 The sculpture of John the Baptist: